oyster-catcher/HopperGuidance/README.md

 Parameters for (1) are used to compute the trajectory and can be used to control how 'tame' the trajectory is or how exciting is.
 If you want your craft to come slowly and gently down from above like Blue Origin you can choose the slightly more exciting Space X Falcon 9 landing, or more extreme doomed to failure trajectories coming in fast and very low.

-- Target latitude
-- Target longitude
-- Target altitude
 - Min. descent angle - imagine an upside down cone with the apex at the landing point.
 The cone describes the safe area of descent.
 A high angle to the ground means the craft must descent steeply, only getting near the ground at the landing point.
 - Max velocity - Keep velocity below this limit
 - Max thrust angle - the maximum allow angle the craft will tilt.
 If 90 degrees then the craft can tip from vertical to the horizontal position but no more.
 If beyond >90 this value is ignored currently due to convex limitations.
-- Max final thrust angle - the thrust angle for the touch down.
-This keeps the final descent more vertical if kept lower than max thrust angle
-- Max thrust - how much of the available thrust to use.
-Set this slow and the descent will be slow and careful.
-You can use more than 100% since the calculation is done when calculating the trajectory you might have lost weight due to fuel usage and you will have spare acceleration by landing.
-- Time penalty - by default with a time penalty of zero the solution will minimize fuel usage.
-Setting a penalty of time will encourage a faster time to landing at the expense of extra fuel.
-You might want to use this on low gravity otherwise your craft may be allowed to drift upwards so a long time to make best use of gravity

-While can you set target latitude, longitude and altitude its far easier to click "Pick Target" then click on the main view to select the target.
+Click "Pick Target" then click on the main view to select the target, and then sets if height on the part UI if you wish.
 You will need to increase the target size to see far away targets.
 Note that the target is horizontal so it will get hidden on slopes.

 Parameters for (2) describe what to do when the craft is off the trajectory.
 The nearest point on the trajectory is marked by a blue line from the craft to the trajectory.
 This nearest point takes into account and position and velocity with a little more weight for velocity.
 This makes the craft behave more smoothly rather than blindy aiming for the nearest point in position.
 So the craft tries to match the position and velocity of the nearest point.
 If calculates a correct to the thrust vector to try and minimise the discrepancy.
 Six PID controllers are used to achieve this.
 3 for the X,Y and Z positions and 3 for X, Y and Z velocities.

 - Idle attitude angle - If the craft is pointing more this angle away from the required direction of thrust then idle the engine at 1% thrust.
 This prevent the craft thrusting in the wrong direction and waits of it to point correctly
 - Correction factor - Sets the velocity to aim for to close the position error.
 If set of 1 then when 1m aware aim for a velocity of 1m/s towards the target.
 0.1 to 0.4 are good values.
 Using 0.1 for large vessels that take longer to change their attitude.

-- Keep ignited - Purely for Realism Overhaul where there are limited ignitions.
-The engine will stay ignited and can only throttle back to that allowed by the engine which might be severely limited.
-The Merlin can throttle back to 40% and the BE-3 to 18%.
-If this is set the engine will be shutdown fully on touchdown and will need to be re-activated (its the only way I could reduce thrust to zero via the API!)
+Lower this if the craft oscillates around the trajectory.
+- Acceleration gain - This behaves quite similarly to the correct factor.
+It controls how fast the throttle reacts to a mismatch in the desired and actual velocity.
+If this is too high the throttle rapidly oscillate and the craft will again oscillate around the trajectory.
+Use as low as 0.2 for large craft (Space X Starship size) and 0.8 for small craft.

+Finally there are a few toggle switches

+- Keep engine ignited - Use in Realism Overhaul where engines have limited ignition and take time so start up
 - Show track - Display track, align and steer vectors
-- Logging - If enabled the files vessel.dat and solution.dat are logged to the same directory as KSP.log
+- Logging - If enabled the files vessel.dat, target.dat and solution.dat are logged to the same directory as KSP.log

 Heres a diagram to explain some of the parameters